 If you dispose a reverse delivery line item or dispose a reverse fulfillment order's line item, then the following behavior occurs for the

-MISSING: The item is released into a state where it can be returned again.
+MISSING: The item is disposed as missing and the item can't be returned again.

 RESTOCKED: The item can't be returned, and the quantity of available inventory is incremented.